jhonatansantanaa/jhonatansantanaa/README.md

 # Hi !
-My name is Jhônatan Reis and I'am Software Engineer
+My name is Jhonatan Reis and I'm a software engineer

 Mobile Developer Flutter 💙
 -------------------------